bhanug/misframe/posts/2014-09-22-overdue-invoices.md

 Here's the thing: I can't get another license from them unless I cough up the $42.00, right?
 That discourages me from subscribing again.

-You know, the something similar happened to me with [Ksplice Uptrack](https://www.ksplice.com/).
+You know, the similar happened to me with [Ksplice Uptrack](https://www.ksplice.com/).
 I started using Ksplice before the Oracle purchase, so I had a few licenses and installed it on all of my servers.
 Somehow I think I forgot to pay my invoices and now I have like a $70+ balance.
 I'm not using Ksplice on my servers anymore.
 Well, I can't install it now without paying my bills, right?